LiuLab-Bioelectronics-Harvard/SpikeStability/README.md

 pip install -r requirements.txt
 ```

-## Data
-This repository relies on various types of data to use all its functionalities.
-Due to the size of the data files associated with this work, it is inconvenient to host these on github.
-People should contact the corresponding author of the manuscript to inquire about access to the large volume of data analyzed in this work.

-Follow the tutorials and example worflows in the jupyter notebooks for more details about importing various data types.

 ## Package structure
 This package is divided into several main submodules, each performing some clear task: import, cluster, preprocessing and quality.

-### import_data
-Contains necessary import functions to process .mat or .nsX data provided they have a certain structure.
-This is for importing data from *files* in separate directories, and has been written with our particular file structure in mind.
-You can always pass custom functions to read your own .mat file strucure if need be and change regular expressions written to fetch the date from the file path or channel information from the file name.

-More details are provided in the example workflows.

 ### preprocessing
 Contains a few preprocessing functions for basic quality control of the recordings: removing artifacts from the signal, ensuring spike alignment, ...